amankapoor/wordpress-security-header-optimization/README.md

 The plugin provides in a complete solution for Content Security Policy Management with support for Reporting API and legacy policy conversion based on browser sniffing.

+### JSON Schema based configuration

-A big advantage is that the full configuration can be [managed by JSON](https://github.com/o10n-x/wordpress-security-header-optimization/tree/master/docs#content-security-policy).
-This makes the configuration portable to multiple websites.
+A big advantage is that the full configuration can be [managed by JSON](https://github.com/o10n-x/wordpress-security-header-optimization/tree/master/docs#content-security-policy) verified by a [JSON schema](https://github.com/o10n-x/wordpress-o10n-core/tree/master/schemas).
+This makes the configuration easy to manage and portable to multiple websites.

 ![CSP Editor](https://github.com/o10n-x/wordpress-security-header-optimization/blob/master/docs/images/csp-editor.png)